pelias/placeholder/README.md

 ### uploading a new build to s3

-this section is applicable to mapzen employees only and requires s3 credentials and the `aws` command to be installed and configured prior to running.
+this section is applicable to Pelias maintainers only and requires s3 credentials and the `aws` command to be installed and configured prior to running.

 other organizations may elect to change the bucket name in the config and utilize the same script.